Save

 Just a few of the items you can use to keep the stuff in your backpack dry on a drizzly hike.

-Get your precious down sleeping bag wet and it won’t be much use to you.
-Wet down clumps up and doesn’t provide that ‘loft’ that keeps you warm.
-It’s really important to keep it dry.
+Get your precious down sleeping bag wet, and it won’t be much use to you.
+When down gets wet, it clumps and doesn’t provide the ‘loft’ that keeps you warm – so it’s really important to keep it dry!

-If you’re going to take the time to waterproof anything in your pack, make it your sleeping bag.
-Perhaps you’re off hiking in nice weather with little chance of rain.
-It may be reasonable to leave the dry sacks and liner at home.
-But don’t risk your sleeping bag.
-I had a water bottle leak all through my pannier on a recent bicycle tour.
-Thankfully it was only the pannier I kept things like my sleeping mat, tool kit, tent fly and poles, and cookware in.
+If there’s anything in your pack that you should make the time to waterproof, it’s your sleeping bag.
+Perhaps you’re off hiking in nice weather with little chance of rain?
+It may be reasonable to leave the dry sacks and liner at home, but don’t risk your sleeping bag.
+I had a water bottle leak all through my pannier on a recent bicycle tour… thankfully, it was only the pannier I kept things like my sleeping mat, tool kit, tent fly, poles, and cookware in!

-Here’s a nifty video that shows you how to make your sleeping bag nice and waterproof.
+Below is a nifty video that demonstrates how to make your sleeping bag nice and waterproof:

 Remember, stuff sacks are called that for a reason.
 Don’t bother trying to fold your sleeping bag.
 Stuff that thing in there!

-PRO TIP: Don’t assume that water will only get into your pack from outside.
-If you have a water bottle or bladder inside your pack it could spring a leak.
-Protect against that too.
+PRO TIP: Don’t assume that water will only get into your pack from the outside.
+If you have a water bottle or bladder inside your pack, it could spring a leak.
+Protect against that too!

 Do you use any of these techniques to keep your bag dry?
 Or do you prefer to stay home when rain is forecasted?